|Council of Trustees|

 SMA Kenneth O. Preston, USA Ret.

-Director, Noncommissioned Officer & Soldier Programs
+Vice President, Noncommissioned Officer & Soldier Programs

 As Sergeant Major of the Army, Preston served as the Army Chief of Staff's personal adviser on all Soldier and Family related matters, particularly areas affecting Soldier training and quality of life.
 He devoted the majority of his time in this position to traveling throughout the Army serving as a force provider overseeing Soldier and unit training, manning and equipping challenges, and talking to Soldiers and their Families to understand their personal hardships and challenges.